Long weekends are meant for switching off.

 It is tested when no one is watching.

+If your systems are monitored continuously, you are already ahead of where many businesses are.
 But if your approach is to wait until something breaks and then make a call, a long weekend is the worst time to rely on hope.

 Attackers do not wait for obvious weaknesses.
 They wait for silence.